-This software is based on the following paper: M. Hytch, F. Snoeck, R. Kilaas, Ultramicroscopy 74 (1998) 131-146 All credit regarding the GPA method goes to them.

-- The example image shown in this manual (the gate region of a a 45 nm CMOS structure) was recorded by V. B. Özdöl on the JEOL-ARM 1250 installed at the Max Planck Institute for Metals Research in Stuttgart. - The primary reason for developing this software was the need to be able to compute strain maps from complex wave functions resulting from a high-resolution focal series reconstruction and data stacks (e.g. the raw data for a focal series reconstruction).

-This tool has been tested using GMS 1.7 and should run on all newer versions of DM as well.
+- This software is based on the following paper: M. Hytch, F. Snoeck, R. Kilaas, Ultramicroscopy 74 (1998) 131-146 All credit regarding the GPA method goes to them. - The example image shown in this manual (the gate region of a a 45 nm CMOS structure) was recorded by V. B. Özdöl on the JEOL-ARM 1250 installed at the Max Planck Institute for Metals research in Stuttgart. - The primary reason for developing this software was the need to be able to compute strain maps from complex wave functions resulting from a high-resolution focal series reconstruction - This tool has been tested using DM version 3.7.1 and should run on all newer versions of DM as well.